thuml/depyf/README.md

 This package is intended to understand the generated pytorch bytecode, and does not aim to fully cover all the syntax of python.
 For example, async operations like `async/await` is not supported.

 Support for very complicated control flow (while-loop/for-loop) is limited.
+List/set/tuple/dict comprehension is not supported.

 # Contributions are welcome!